-FARMINGTON, Conn.– (BUSINESS WIRE)– Rallybio LLC, a development-stage biotechnology company, today announced that it has broadened its drug development capabilities with the addition of Douglas Sheridan, PhD.
+FARMINGTON, Conn., September 12, 2019 – Rallybio LLC, a development-stage biotechnology company, today announced that it has broadened its drug development capabilities with the addition of Douglas Sheridan, PhD.
 Dr. Sheridan, a seasoned R&D leader, has significant drug development experience, including discovery, strategic planning and clinical program management.
 He will help advance Rallybio’s mission to identify and accelerate the development of transformative breakthrough therapies for patients with severe and rare disorders.

 “As we plan our growth strategy and build a strong portfolio of drug development candidates, Doug’s extensive experience in rare diseases will help us tremendously,” said Martin Mackay, PhD, co-founder of Rallybio.
 “Doug is a high-performing innovator and leader who has successfully brought his own biotech discovery through FDA approval.
 I am confident that his background will further expand our ability to deliver transformative therapeutics to patients in need.”